How To Recover From Winter Burn Without Replacing Your Plants

 1. Look for Green

-If new foliage hasn’t started growing by spring scratch the park on the affected branches and look for green underneath.
-When it’s green you can leave it to heal on its own because there is life, but if it’s brown it’s time to prune!
+If new foliage hasn’t started growing by spring, gently scratch the bark on affected branches and look for a green color underneath.
+When it’s green, the branch should heal on its own with a bit of time (and fertilizer).
+If the color under that gentle scratch is brown, then it is time to prune!
 After a few growing seasons, the tree or shrub will fill in the areas that you’ve had to cut away.
-If the tree is completely brown, recovery is unlikely and in that case, you’ll need to replace it.
+If the tree is completely brown, recovery is unlikely and in that case, you will need to replace it.

-Winter burn starts with the tips of shrub needles turning brown, and then eventually full needles on a whole section of the tree are brown and dry.
+Winter burn starts with the tips of needles turning brown and, eventually, full needles on a whole section of the tree are brown and dry.
 Prune away the brown, dead, and dying needles/branches once new foliage has started to grow on the tree or shrub because premature pruning could worsen the desiccation.
 New foliage will often push out the dead tissue and you won't need to do much pruning.

 3. Prevent Winter Burn